 I also have a laser printer,

 upon which I print all of my books.

 I believe this is one of my largest uses of electricity,

 because the lights dim just a little

 when each sheet of paper gets printed.

 I have a color television in my bedroom,

 which are on a few hours each day.

-I have a large refrigerator, which I keep operating
+I have a standard refrigerator, which I keep

 all year round.